Mathematics and Education

 Additional writer, Principles and Standards of School Mathematics, National Council of Teachers of Mathematics, 2000.

 Editor and indexer, Liping Ma, Knowing and Teaching Elementary Mathematics, first edition, Lawrence Erlbaum Associates, 1999; anniversary edition, Routledge, 2010.
 (Article about Ma’s book which discusses our collaboration: Fang & Paine, “Bridging polarities: How Liping Ma’s Knowing and Teaching Elementary Mathematics entered the U.S. mathematics and mathematics education discourses,” Pedagogies, 4(3), 195–218.
-“Comparative dissertation becomes bestseller in mathematics education,” a
+Ma’s web site is here.)

 Some articles, reports, and book chapters (some peer-reviewed, some not)